Tuesday, April 9, 2024

 It’s been a year since my heart broke.

-And it didn’t shattered all at once, like a wine glass crashing on a tile floor, the way I imagined it would.
+And it didn’t shatter all at once, like a wine glass crashing on a tile floor, the way I imagined it would.

 It crumbled, slowly, over a few months, or maybe longer, it’s hard to tell.